 Culture buffs will never get bored in Spain, as the country is awash with fabulous museums covering a wide range of subjects.
 If you want to catch a glimpse of precious contemporary art pieces, don’t pass up the chance to visit the Guggenheim Museum Bilbao, in the Basque Country.

-Designed by Canadian-American architect Frank Gehry, the museum houses a stellar collection of approximately 600 artworks that were given to the museum by Solomon Guggenheim between 1937 and 1949.
+Designed by Canadian-American architect Frank Gehry, the museum is a masterpiece of contemporary architecture.
+Inside, you’ll find a dazzling collection of approximately 600 artworks that were given to the museum by businessmen and collector Solomon Guggenheim between 1937 and 1949.

 Masterpieces by Mark Rothko, Jeff Koons, and Richard Serra make the Guggenheim Museum Bilbao one of the top cultural experiences in Spain.